Why domain buyers should do simple math before making a domain name offer.

-That said, I want to share with you how I price domain names in hopes that should you buy a domain of mine, or anywhere and anyone else, then you’ll approach the domain inquiry with serious numbers and with a reasonable offer.
+That said, I want to share with you how I price domain names in hopes that should you buy a domain of mine or anyone else, you’ll approach the domain inquiry with serious numbers and with a reasonable offer.

-Do the math on what it cost you to start and sustain a business
+Do the math on what it costs you to start and sustain a business.

-Let me just say that a one-time fee you pay for a domain is not even a drop in the bucket or budget for all the costs you’ll incur to start and sustain your business.
+Let me say that a one-time fee for a domain is not even a drop in the bucket or budget for all the costs you’ll incur to start and sustain your business.

 Most business owners seeking to claim ownership of a prized .com domain throw logic out the window.
 Buying such a domain becomes a dumpster dive or thrift shopping event where the expectation is that everything is of the highest quality and material but at bargain-basement pricing.

-One of the first things I always do with business owners in search of purchasing a domain I own is to get them to do the math behind what it costs them on an annual basis to operate their business.
+One of the first things I always do with business owners in search of purchasing a domain I own is to get them to do the math behind what it costs them annually to operate their business.

 Why domain buyers should jump at the opportunity to purchase a 4 or 5-figure domain name.

-For example, we don’t have to do much math beyond what it costs to lease a building for a business as opposed to paying a one-time fee of a small portion of the business lease to own a larger share of your market.
+For example, we don’t have to do much math beyond what it costs to lease a building for a business instead of paying a one-time fee of a small portion of the business lease to own a larger share of your market.

-See, a typical brick-and-mortar business will lease a business space and without batting one eye pay $,$$$ per month easily.
-And this brick-and-mortar location is typically limited in terms of foot traffic and pales in comparison to the global traffic that a domain name can provide their business 24/7/365.
+See, a typical brick-and-mortar business will lease a business space without batting one eye and pay $,$$$ per month easily.
+And this brick-and-mortar location is typically limited in terms of foot traffic and pales compared to the global traffic that a domain name can provide their business 24/7/365.

-Yet business owners are quick to complain about paying a one-time fee of $$,$$$ to own more share of a market than their brick-and-mortar could ever bring them in one or more lifetimes.
+Yet business owners are quick to complain about paying a one-time fee of $$,$$$ to own more market share than their brick-and-mortar could ever bring them in one or more lifetimes.